P-5 Primary Education

-To begin the admission process for the Early Childhood cohort program, the student must meet with an academic advisor for transcript review and discussion of the program.
+To begin the admission process for the P-5 Primary Education cohort program, the student must meet with an academic advisor for transcript review and discussion of the program.

 Next the student must apply for admission to the MEd in Elementary Education.

 Upon acceptance into the Master of Education program, a candidate may begin the required courses listed below.
 Candidates are responsible for graduate information contained in the Xavier University Catalog, such as the comprehensive exam and other graduation requirements.

 - EDEL 500 Classroom Culture (includes 50 hours of assigned field experiences) (3 credit hours)

 - EDEC 555 Early Childhood Care/Practices (includes field observation) (6 credit hours)

 - EDEL 251 Instructional Technology (3 credit hours)

 - EDRE 569 Phonics and the Foundations of Literacy (3 credit hours)